 Here are my top picks for the best books available about recovering from abuse.
 These are titles I personally believe every woman should read on the path toward healing after an abusive relationship.

-Get all my favorite book lists here.
+Get all my favorite reading lists here.

 Your Sexually Addicted Spouse – by Dr. Barbara Steffens and Marsha Means